lrvideckis/programming_team_code/README.md

 ## License

-Most code is writen/modified by me and Cameron Custer; I've added links to sources when applicable.
+I've added links to sources when applicable.
 Everything is under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), so use/take anything with no strings attached.

 ## Other CP repos